 Free will is the ability to express the very nature of the empty space.
 Free will is the whim of the moment, the place before the dream, the moment of shaping.

 In part, our initial empty space is formed by parents, elders, teachers, culture, our bodies and tendencies of the mind.
-Yet each person has an incredible degree of freedom to shape their own empty space.
+Yet each person has an incredible degree of freedom to shape his or her own empty space.
 At certain times this process is more dramatic than others, such as being a teenager or experiencing a mid-life crisis.
 These moments stand out as a time to question earlier frameworks that shaped our forms.
-These times can be difficult due to the twisting around of our core shape and beliefs: a time when our very nature is in flux.
+These times can be difficult due to the twisting of our core shape and beliefs: a time when our very nature is in flux.
 Often a person reshapes their empty space without the benefit of outside perspective, adding to the frustration and chances of something “breaking”.
-A person never truly breaks in this sense, but radically changing one’s own empty space then reflects out to form a vastly different person after the experience.
+A person never truly breaks, but radically changing one’s own empty space reflects out to form a vastly different person after the experience.

 Consciousness is the awareness of one’s empty space.

-As the physical form is a readily accessible part of our being, people assume that the empty space must likewise be filled with something physical, something tangible.
-Many people assume that a definable purpose has to be assigned to their reflected nature.
+As the physical form is an accessible part of our being, some conclude that the empty space must likewise be filled with something physical, something tangible.
+Others feel the mind should provide a definable label for their reflected nature.
 This is the very search for the meaning of life: a person trying to figure out what to place within their empty space.

 It’s time to come full circle in the book.

-Another definition of the Tao is often found in how we try to describe our own empty space.
+Another definition of the Tao is that it’s the empty space.